 The Adventures of Tom Sawyer follows the escapades of a young boy who grows up near the Mississippi River, where the author Mark Twain lived.
 Alongside his friend, Huckleberry Finn, Tom witnesses the murder of Dr. Robinson by Injun Joe, a Native-American.
 The plot thickens as Injun Joe blames his companion for the murder.

 The Chronicles of Narnia is a classic series of seven fantasy novels set in a fictional world.
 The novels follow the adventures of a group of children who play various roles through the series as they encounter the fantasy world of mythical beasts, talking animals and magic.
 The Chronicles of Narnia has also been adapted several times for television and could make a good accompaniment to the books.

 War Horse recounts the experiences of a horse named Joey, who is bought by the army for service in World War I in France.
 The novel follows the attempts of Joey’s previous owner, Albert, who attempts to bring him home safely.
 The novel has been adapted into an award-winning play and an acclaimed film by Steven Spielberg.

-L.S in LONDON, purchased 13+ Mathematics (Common Entrance) Pack 1 About 1 hour ago
+R.M in LONDON, purchased 7+ Mathematics Pack 1 About 14 minutes ago